Congress better alternative for people of Uttar Pradesh: Sachin Pilot | Politics

 ''I believe that the Congress is in a position to give a better alternative.
 And the people have already seen the SP, BSP and the BJP governments.
 The results will come on March 10, and I think the condition of the Congress will be much better and people will give a chance to the party,'' Pilot told reporters.

 Reacting to the Union Budget presented in Parliament, Pilot said, ''The budget is a statement of account... which you can read anyhow, but the intention and its focus, I found it misplaced.'' ''Three years are left in the tenure of the central government.
-If they want, they should work to provide relief to the people in this bad situation and this (budget) is a policy statement.
+If it wants, it can work to provide relief to the people in this bad situation, and this (budget) is a policy statement.
 If you read the figures only, it is insufficient,'' he added.

 ''I do not think the government had any intention to heal the wounds or take some steps on unemployment so that the people get some hope,'' the Congress leader said.